marloncard/algorithms/README.md

 ## Credits
-I'm currently working through the book "Fundamentals of Python: Data Structions" by Kenneth A. Lambert
+I'm currently working through the book "Fundamentals of Python: Data Structures" by Kenneth A. Lambert